micmejia/bible-dump/AMPC/Ezekiel/Ezek 31.md

 To whom [O Egypt] among the trees of Eden are you thus like in glory and in greatness?
 Yet you [also] shall be brought down with the trees of Eden to the netherworld.
-You shall lie among the [^c]uncircumcised heathen with those who are slain by the sword.
-This is [^d]how it shall be with Pharaoh and all the multitude of his strength, his tumult, _and_ his store [of wealth and glory], says the Lord God.
+You shall lie among the uncircumcised heathen with those who are slain by the sword.
+This is how it shall be with Pharaoh and all the multitude of his strength, his tumult, _and_ his store [of wealth and glory], says the Lord God.